rinajhinjhina/rohanfaiyaz/content/post/nest.md

 ## That's it!

 I don't know about you but when I first learned to make a REST API there was a lot more boilerplate code to figure out.
 Nest offers just the right amount of high level abstractions to make building APIs a fun process again because you will be focus on what really matters- the endpoints and the entities, Furthermore, NestJS's [official docs](https://docs.nestjs.com/) has comprehensive recipes on integrating with GraphQL (_a post on that coming soon_) and others.
-If you are building Node based applications then this is definitely something you should all look at.
+If you are a NodeJS developer, NestJS is something very exciting to keep your eye on.